carmenroberts/Assignment-1/README.md

 **Alternative Hypothesis:** The 5HT3-receptor blocker does reduce nausea in breast cancer patients receiving chemotherapy

-For a paired, parametric and ordinal data set, a McNemar's Chi-Square test is required ti test the hypothesis.
+**Assumptions** Data is paired, parametric and ordinal.
+Wilcox rank-sum test is required to test the hypothesis.

+Significance interval set at 95%, reject null hypothesis if p&lt;0.05.

     ##   Nausea_before Nausea_after
     ## 1             3            2